mbta/skate/README.md

 ```
 git push origin --tags
 ```
 4. In Github, "Draft new release" and add the tag you just made.
-It will automatically populat the rest and you can click "Publish Release."
+It will automatically populate the rest and you can click "Publish Release."
 5. Initiate the deploy to prod through GitHub Actions.
 6. Move the Asana ticket to "Done" and mark it complete.